Substance Over Labels

 Rent and Income Assignments

-This statute also addresses what happens with rental income and profits from mortgaged property.
+This statute also addresses what happens with rental income from mortgaged property.
 A mortgage or deed of trust can include a provision assigning the borrower's interest in leases, rents, and income to the lender.
 That assignment can take effect before, during, or after a default.